Xinning-Cui/Nf-as-a-metric-for-quantifying-and-improving-super-resolution-microscopy-image-reconstruction/README.md

 # Nf-as-a-metric-for-quantifying-and-improving-super-resolution-microscopy-image-reconstruction
 We trained a Conditional **Variational Diffusion Model (CVDM)** (G. Della Maggiora, 2023) using the **BioSR dataset** (Qiao & Li, 2020) (DOI: 10.6084/m9.figshare.13264793.v9).
 To evaluate if the model can generate natural images similar to the gtound truth, we assessed the **Naturalness Factor**(Gong, Y., & Sbalzarini, I. F. 2014) at two stages: prior learning (before training) and post-processing (after applying the model's output enhancements).

+The implementation of CVDM can be found on the GitHub page (G. Della Maggiora, L. A. Croquevielle, N. Deshpande, H. Horsley, T. Heinis, A. Yaki-movich, Conditional variational diffusion models, https://github.com/casus/cvdm)2023.
+The naturalization of images is done with the ImageJ Mosaic Suite plugin.
+The Naturalness Factor information and documentation (including a guide on installation of the Mosaic Suite plugin) can be found in  MOSAIC group, MosaicSuite documentation, https://sbalzarinilab.org/MosaicSuiteDoc/index.html.

+## How are experiments done?

-The model is trained for 10 epochs with a batch size of 2.
+**CVDM**:The CVDM model is trained for 10 epochs with a batch size of 2.
 Overall, the model is trained for 500,000 iterations, with generation time step T = 200, learning rate 0.0001.
 During theinference, generation time steps are set to T = 500.

-The naturalization of images is donewith the ImageJ Mosaic Suite plugin.
+**CVDM+N**: naturalize the output of the CVDM model using ImageJ Mosaic Suite plugin.

-The implementation of CVDM can be found on the GitHub page (G. Della Maggiora, L. A. Croquevielle, N. Deshpande, H. Horsley, T. Heinis, A. Yaki-movich, Conditional variational diffusion models, https://github.com/casus/cvdm)2023.
-The Naturalness Factor information and documentation (including a guide on installation of the Mosaic Suite plugin) can be found in  MOSAIC group, MosaicSuite documentation, https://sbalzarinilab.org/MosaicSuiteDoc/index.html.
+**NCVDM**: train a new CVDM model on pairs of low-resolution and naturalized high-resolution BioSR images using the same training dataset and training parameters of CVDM.

 ## How to use the images?